claytondunavant/iot-thermal-printer/README.md

 - [x] implment registering a uid for each client by the server after 0th heartbeat
 - [x] implment DS for keeping track of connections on server
 - [x] broadcast PRINT message from another process to all connections
-- [ ] print my agenda from google calendar for the day
+- [x] print my agenda from google calendar for the day
+- [ ] send PRINT messages to only one client